Kendrick Lamar tour: dates, tickets, setlist

-Kendrick Lamar tour: Milwaukee concert, tickets, setlist, songs, Chicago date, support acts
+Kendrick Lamar tour: Chicago concert, United Center tickets, setlist, Minneapolis date, songs, support acts

-The Big Steppers tour is coming to Fiserv Forum in Milwaukee tonight with support from Baby Keem
+The Big Steppers tour is coming to United Center in Chicago tonight.

-Kendrick Lamar in on the road for his latest tour across America following the release of his latest album.
+Kendrick Lamar in on the road for his latest tour across America following the release of his newest album.

-Kendrick has so far played shows in major cities including New York, Austin, Houstin and Dallas.
+Kendrick has so far played shows in major cities including New York, Austin, Houstin, Dallas, Milwaukee

 Most Popular

-The next show will take place in Milwaukee - before heading to Chicago.
+The next show will take place in Chicago - the windy city.

 Here is all you need to know: